Codehub169/tempo-43577151/README.md

 **Cause:**
 This means that Docker or Docker Compose is either not installed on your host machine, or their command-line tools are not accessible in your system's PATH.
+- You might be attempting to run the `startup.sh` script from within a Docker container.
+The script is designed to manage Docker from your host system, not to be run inside another container (unless it's a specifically configured Docker-in-Docker setup, which this project does not use by default).

 **Solution:**
 1.  **Verify Installation:** Ensure Docker and Docker Compose are correctly installed on your **host machine**.
 Refer to the [Prerequisites](#prerequisites) section for installation links.
 2.  **Check PATH:** Make sure the directories containing `docker` and `docker-compose` (or `docker compose`) executables are included in your system's PATH environment variable.
 3.  **Run `startup.sh` on Host:** Crucially, the `startup.sh` script **must be executed directly on your host machine's terminal**, not inside a Docker container or a virtual machine that doesn't have Docker configured.
 The script itself performs these checks and provides detailed error messages if Docker or Docker Compose are not found or not executable.
+The `startup.sh` script now includes a check to detect if it's being run inside a standard Docker container.
+If this is the case, it will provide a specific error message to guide you to execute it on the host machine.

 ### 2. HTTPConnectionPool / Connection Refused Errors